Visualizing volumetric fMRI maps on surfaces

 axial montage: 29576 voxels displayed, 113657 not displayed on these slices

 Warning: Size of surface 2 does not match size of target surface.
-Falling back
+Falling back to naive mesh interpolation.

 Warning: Size of surface 2 does not match size of target surface.
-Falling back
+Falling back to naive mesh interpolation.

 Warning: Size of surface 2 does not match size of target surface.
-Falling back
+Falling back to naive mesh interpolation.

 Warning: Size of surface 2 does not match size of target surface.
-Falling back
+Falling back to naive mesh interpolation.

 ans =

-Plotting surface data to surfaces
+Plotting surface data on surfaces

 For the most part surface analysis is not supported by canlabCore, but for the sake of basic visualization I (BP) have started a new repo that currently has a couple of low level functions that may help to do things like plot surface formatted atlases to surface meshes.